-Section 55 (Borrowing for new capital projects): provides the means by which members of the first nation must be informed about or involved in consideration of borrowing for new capital projects.
-These requirements can be set out in the Sample Law or by council policy.
+Section 56 (Borrowing for New Capital Projects): provides the means by which members of the First Nation must be informed about or involved in consideration of borrowing for new tangible capital asset projects.
+Law Standard 28.0 sets out the requirements for a FAL in this area.
+These requirements can be set out in the Sample Law or by council policy and procedures.

-Subsection (1): requires the council to establish policies or procedures or give directions respecting the means by which members of the first nation must be informed about or involved in consideration of borrowing for new capital projects described in section 93(2) of the Sample Law.
+Subsection (1): requires the council to establish policies and procedures respecting the means by which members of the First Nation must be informed about or involved in consideration of borrowing for new tangible capital asset projects described in Part V of the Sample Law.

-Subsection (2): requires the council to post a public notice of each Council meeting when borrowing for new capital projects described in section 93(2) of the Sample Law is presented for approval.
+Subsection (2): requires the council to post a public notice of each Council meeting when borrowing for new tangible capital asset projects described in Part Vof the Sample Law is presented for approval.
 This is a suggested but not required provision.
-A first nation should consider its own particular circumstances when determining the methods that its members would wish to have in place to provide for this information or involvement.
+A First Nation should consider its own particular circumstances when determining the methods that its members would wish to have in place to provide for this information or involvement.

-Subsection (3): permits members of the first nation to attend that part of the Council meeting when the matters referred to in subsection (2) are being considered.
+Subsection (3): permits members of the First Nation to attend that part of the Council meeting when the matters referred to in subsection (2) are being considered.
 Again this is a suggested but not required provision.

-Section 56 (Borrowing for repayment of debts): allows a first nation to borrow money for the repayment or financing of its debts - with one exception - it cannot borrow to refinance a debt under section 53(1) of the Sample Law which is only intended to be a short term solution to a temporary cash flow problem.
+Section 57 (Borrowing for Repayment of Debts): allows a First Nation to borrow money for the repayment or financing of its debts - with one exception - it cannot borrow to refinance a debt under subsection 54(1) of the Sample Law which is only intended to be a short term solution to a temporary cash flow problem.
 This is a suggested but not required provision.